redhat-openstack/website/source/uncategorized/tripleo-cli.html.md

 ## OpenStack Setup

-Flavors can be used to assign roles in the deployment plan to specific nodes.
-To do this, we need to assign the flavor to these nodes and also update the deployment plan with the flavor name.
+Flavors are used to assign roles in the deployment plan to specific nodes in your infrastructure.
+The connection between these is made by creating the flavors in Nova and the updating the deployment plan in Tuskar to reflect which flavors the roles should use.

+The following example creates a different flavor four the four standard roles, however, sharing flavors between roles is possible.

       nova flavor-create control auto 4096 40 2
       nova flavor-create compute auto 1024 40 1